RakhithJK/BishopFox-sliver-wiki/Beginner's-Guide.md

 # The Red Team Beginner's Guide to Sliver

-⚠️ This page is a work in progress and is incomplete, you may want to read [Getting Started](https://github.com/BishopFox/sliver/wiki/Getting-Started) instead for the time being.
+⚠️ This page is a work in progress and is incomplete, you may want to read [Getting Started](https://github.com/BishopFox/sliver/wiki/Getting-Started) or the [Community Guides](https://github.com/BishopFox/sliver/wiki/Community-Guides) instead for the time being.

 ## Introduction